-On the eve of the fifth session of the international legally binding instrument on plastic pollution, including in the marine environment (INC-5), the Alliance of Small Island States (AOSIS) reiterated that the future instrument must take into account the special circumstances of Small Island Developing States (SIDS).
+On the eve of the fifth session of the Intergovernmental Negotiating Committee to develop an international legally binding instrument on plastic pollution, including in the marine environment (INC-5), the Alliance of Small Island States (AOSIS) reiterated that the future instrument must take into account the special circumstances of Small Island Developing States (SIDS).

 “We will not accept a treaty that does not recognise the special circumstances of SIDS,” said the current chair of AOSIS and Samoa’s Permanent Representative to the United Nations, H.E.
 Ambassador Fatumanava-o-Upolu III Dr. Pa’olelei Luteru.